Why Inference in Large Models Becomes Decomposable After Training: Structural Decomposition of General Directed Networks

-\item \textbf{Structural isolation indicator $I_{TAG}$.} Count the number of nodes contained in each weakly connected component.
-If a weakly connected component contains exactly one node, then the corresponding node is marked as structurally isolated by setting $I_{TAG}=1$; otherwise, set $I_{TAG}=0$.
+Count the number of nodes contained in each weakly connected component.
+If a weakly connected component contains only one node, then set the corresponding node's structural isolated-point indicator to $I_{TAG}=1$; otherwise set $I_{TAG}=0$.